Last update: Jun 21, 2022

 - You can find more information on voting rights restoration here

 Voters in North Carolina can look up where to vote on North Carolina's site.

 North Carolina does offer early voting.
-There are no dates available right now, please check back later.

 What to bring